 NCBL-DC will be holding a panel for law students, individuals considering going to law school, and recent law school graduates to give tips on starting their own firms, pros and cons.
 This event will take place at Howard University School of Law this Fall 2019.
 Each quarter we will host a session with a different subject.
 AMID THE COVID-19 EPIDEMIC ALL PLANS FOR FACE TO FACE PANELS WILL BE POSTPONED.

-On February 20, 2020, from 5:30 pm to 7:00 pm, NCBL-DC host their first Quarterly Socials at Brasserie Beck, located at 1101 K Street, NW, Washington, DC 20005.
-We will gather to enjoy good times and unwind with lawyers, law students, legal assistants and NCBL- DC members.
-Open to the public.
-Feel free to invite friends.
-Come join us as we kick back and relax after the day's work.
-There will also be information on joining NCBL-DC at our socials.
+On February 20, 2020, NCBL-DC hosted their first Quarterly Socials at Brasserie Beck, located at 1101 K Street, NW, Washington, DC 20005.
+We gathered to enjoy good times and unwind with lawyers, law students, legal assistants and NCBL- DC members and private individuals.
+This event was open to the public.
+Guest speaker Anitra Brown, Assistant Director of Admissions, Howard University School of Law gave remarks on innovative lawyering, how she came to the place she is now in and the importance of being able to reinvent yourself as a lawyer in an ever changing legal landscape.
+NCBL-DC will continue to sponsor socials and informative forums.
 Check back here often for dates, time, and locations of future NCBL-DC events.

 CLICK ON THE LINK BELOW TO VIEW A PREVIOUS APPEARANCE:

 Q: Do I have to be an attorney practicing in DC to join NCBL-DC?

 A: No. Our members include attorneys barred in other jurisdictions, law students, and non-attorneys working in the legal field.